APPELLEE’S STATEMENT OF THE ISSUES

 Appellant was well aware that criminals can often time be repeat offenders.
 DE:201, 305-306 (O’Connor studied recidivism as part of the curriculum in obtaining his degree in legal studies); Supplemental Appendix, Theresa Preg Deposition (hereinafter, “Preg Deposition) (played at trial), 71-76 (Appellant Vice President Theresa Preg reviewed public and private studies on recidivism).
 Additionally, as in this case, either from its National Criminal File and/or verifying the existence of public criminal records, Appellant has the opportunity to see if the criminal has been a repeat offender.
 Id.
 It even learned when preparing a report for Rent-A-Center that Ricky Williams was a repeat offender.
 Id.

 Despite knowledge of recidivism, Appellant does not consider the potential that a criminal may be a repeat offender in matching a consumer with criminal records.
 Preg Deposition, 76.
 A consumer can be re-matched with the same criminal in the future if the criminal commits additional crimes.
 Id; DE: 201, 309-311.
-Additionally, criminal records may not be included in a background report but might be in a future report because the employers’ criteria varies, or, as in this case, for an unknown reason an existing criminal record does not appear in a prior background report.
-Thus, Appellant has no system to stop a consumer which has two identifiers (here name and date of birth) in common with a criminal from being repeatedly matched with that criminal’s records which were not successfully disputed based on a prior report.
+Additionally, criminal records may not be included in a background report but might be in a future report because the employers’ criteria varies,, or, as in this case, for an unknown reason, an existing criminal record does not appear in a prior background report.
+Thus, the Appellant has no system to stop a consumer, which has two identifiers (here name and date of birth) in common with a criminal from being repeatedly matched with that criminal’s records, which were not successfully disputed based on a prior report.
 DE:201, 309-311.

 Williams’s expert Evan Hendricks, who has over 40 years of experience in the consumer reporting industry, testified about the difference between Appellant’s ineffective “case blocking” procedure and “cross-blocking” (or “flagging”) procedures.
 DE:201, 358-60.
-“Cross-blocking” or “flagging” procedures are industry standards used by credit reporting agencies to block any and all erroneous records of one individual (the criminal) from being matched with the consumer a second time.
+“Cross-blocking” or “flagging” procedures are industry standards used by credit reporting agencies to block any erroneous records of one individual (the criminal) from being matched with the consumer a second time.
 Id.
-Had Appellant implemented these simple industry standard procedures, common named individuals (such as Williams) would not again be matched with their criminal counterparts.
+Had the Appellant implemented these simple industry-standard procedures, common named individuals (such as Williams) would not again be matched with their criminal counterparts.
 Id.